shower/shower/packages/ribbon/docs/features-en.md

 ### Canvas

 The root presentation element has the main `shower` class and additional mode class: `list` for the list and `full` for the full screen. `list` mode is usually set by default, but if there’s no one, it’ll be set to `list` anyway and presentation will be opened in the list mode.
-If `full` is set instead of `list` then presenation will be opened in the full screen mode.
+If `full` is set instead of `list` then presentation will be opened in the full screen mode.

 List: